Journey

 Silicon

 When chips were the news.
 You could see them.
-You could understand the boundary between hardware and software because the hardware was visible. {NEEDS HUMAN INPUT: a specific moment Deepak wants from this era.}
+You could understand the boundary between hardware and software because the hardware was visible.
+The mystery of the machine was something you could hold in your hand.

 Analog computers